Faryaneh/TikTokCommentScraper-Text-Analysis/README.md

-# TikTok Comment Scraper for Text Analysis
+# TikTok Comment Scraper

-This modified version of [cubernetes' TikTok scraper](https://github.com/cubernetes/TikTokCommentScraper) only scrapes the basic information of a tiktok (user, url, description) and the comments.
-The outputted csv file can then be used as input for text analysis.
+This modified version of [cubernetes' TikTok scraper](https://github.com/cubernetes/TikTokCommentScraper) only scrapes the basic information of a tiktok (user, url, description) and the comments into a CSV file for use in text analysis (not included in this repository).

 # Original README: